intelops/external-docs/content/capten/1.0.0/3-setup/capten-tekton/_index.en.md

                tokenSecretRef:
                  name: "tekton-vault-token"
                  key: "token"
-                 namespace: tekton

-  Here, the **tekton-vault-token** is the secret created in tekton namespace to access the vault
+  Here, the **tekton-vault-token** is the secret created in tekton namespace to access the vault.Copy-paste the **tekton-vault-token** secret in the required namespace where the tekton pipeline will be present and then create the above secretstore.

 * Git secret

   Go to *onboarding-->git* under the respective git project  the path of the vault where the credentials of git  stored can be viewed.copy the path and add it to the path in the external secret yaml as given below

+ ## Note

   Annotate the external-secret to specify the domains for which Tekton can use the credentials.